Mimi Perrin

-Jeannine "Mimi" Perrin (2 February 1926 – 16 November 2010) was a French jazz pianist and singer, and translator.
+Jeannine "Mimi" Perrin (2 February 1926 – 16 November 2010) was a French jazz pianist, singer, and translator.

+Music career

 Perrin received private musical instruction, including piano as a child and pursued English studies at Sorbonne.
 In 1949, she contracted tuberculosis and was treated at a sanatorium.
 She recovered and hit the French jazz scene in the cabarets of Saint-Germain-des-Prés, coming to prominence in jazz clubs as a pianist in her own trio.
 She met her husband, an amateur guitar and bass player.
 Between 1956 and 1958, she was a member of Blossom Dearie's vocal group Blue Stars of France, but worked mostly in studios as a background singer to yé-yé singers and bands.